Practical and Realistic Goals to Set for 2021

 Maintain a Gratitude Journal

 Several years ago, there was a whole craze about gratitude journals.
 Who could blame these people?
 There are so many terrible things happening around the world, and most of us want to find the silver lining underneath it all.
 So, accompanied by professional medical care, starting a gratitude journal may help alleviate your anxiety.
 You will quickly understand what the craze is all about.
 In days when Murphy’s law is in full effect, looking for things to be thankful for can significantly uplift your mood.
-When setting this as a goal for 2021, make sure that you aim to do it on a daily basis.
+When setting this as a goal for 2021 to improve yourself, make sure that you aim to do it on a daily basis.

 Start a Healthy Diet